awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 1. In the dialog box that appears, choose **Yes**\.
 Doing this ejects the tape from the medium changer's storage slot and moves the tape into one of the gateway's I/E slots\.
 When a tape is moved into the gateway's I/E slot, it is immediately sent for archiving\.

-1. On the AWS Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.
+1. On the Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.

    The archiving process can take some time to complete\.
 The initial status of the tape is shown as **IN TRANSIT TO VTS**\.
 When archiving starts, the status changes to **ARCHIVING**\.
 When archiving is completed, the tape is no longer listed in the VTL\.